 - Walter Jones – Hall of Fame NFL player (Aliceville)

 - Willie Mays – Hall of Fame MLB player (Westfield)

 Unfortunately, Alabama does not allow any form of gambling from within the state to be offered to residents who are 18 years old.
-However, online casino games and online poker is allowed to 18+ residents if they are licensed and located offshore.
+However, Alabama gambling on online casino games and poker is allowed to 18+ patrons if they are licensed and located offshore.

 If you or someone you know is experiencing problem gambling habits, please contact the Alabama Council on Compulsive Gambling to receive help.